dimiro1/lunar/README.md

-DATA_DIR=./data           # Data directory for SQLite database (default: ./data) EXECUTION_TIMEOUT=300     # Function execution timeout in seconds (default: 300) API_KEY=your-key-here     # API key for authentication (auto-generated if not set)
+DATA_DIR=./data           # Data directory for SQLite database (default: ./data) EXECUTION_TIMEOUT=300     # Function execution timeout in seconds (default: 300) API_KEY=your-key-here     # API key for authentication (auto-generated if not set) BASE_URL=http://localhost:3000  # Base URL for the deployment (auto-detected if not set)
 ```

 ### Authentication